PM doubles down on same-day polls, says arbitration not SC’s job

 Prime Minister Shehbaz Sharif said on Wednesday that the Supreme Court’s “job is not arbitration” and such matters should be discussed in the parliament as he asserted that the federal coalition was united on its stance regarding holding polls across the country on the same day.

-The meeting was attended by JUI-F chief Maulana Fazlur Rehman, Foreign Minister, PPP Chairperson Bilawal Bhutto Zardari and other important members of the federal coalition.
+The meeting was attended by JUI-F chief Maulana Fazlur Rehman, Foreign Minister and PPP Chairperson Bilawal Bhutto-Zardari and other important members of the federal coalition.

 At the outset of his speech, PM Shehbaz said that the challenges faced by the government in the last few months had been taken to the parliament.